vdmit11/contextvars-registry/README.rst

     # calls ContextVar.set() under the hood
     current.timezone = 'GMT'

-    # ContextVar() objects can be reached as lass members
+    # ContextVar() objects can be reached as class members
     CurrentVars.timezone.get()  # => 'GMT'

 That makes your code more readable (no more noisy ``.get()`` calls),